It’s funny to me that when having conversations about technology people still don’t see the parallel between their smartphone and their computer.

 Today, smartphone are connected to the Internet and have much of the same information as the personal computer, if not more.
 Now Androids and other smartphones have become little mini handheld computers.
 Carriers are announcing that they’ll be upping the

 speed of the latest version of their networks, doubling download speeds.
 And new smartphones will have as much as 64 gigabytes of capacity.
 That’s more hard drive than my three-year old laptop.

-at the beginning of a new wireless era where smartphones will become the standard device consumers will use to connect to friends, the internet and the world at large.
-The share of smartphones as a proportion of overall device sales has increased 29% for phone
+are just at the beginning of a new wireless era where smartphones will become the standard device consumers will use to connect to friends, the internet and the world at large.
+The share of smartphones as a proportion of overall device sales has increased

 For many of us, your mobile device has already become like your right hand (in my case, my left hand).
 Not only is it your phone, but it’s used to store some of your most private conversations and confidential information—it’s now your address/phone book,